GarrySinghBr/findyourcup-playground/README.md

 ## Auth (Supabase)

+We have a basic working Sign-in/Login with our Supabase dashboard setup.

-Create a local `.env` (not committed) with:
+To test, create a local `.env` (not committed) with:
 ```
 VITE_SUPABASE_URL=your_project_url
 VITE_SUPABASE_ANON_KEY=your_public_anon_key
 ```

-Client is initialized in `authentication/frontend/src/services/supabaseClient.ts`.

-Optional next steps (not yet implemented): auth service wrapper, AuthProvider, protected routes.
+Due to Supabase limitations, we will likely need to use another Email provider as they have strict limits.
+However, most of our auth requirements should be met with what they have.